 Physician Investigator Track

 Trainees who commit to a career as a physician investigator and who plan to devote a substantial effort to scientific investigation may enter the four-year Physician Investigator Track.
-The goal of this track is to prepare outstanding pulmonary academic physician scientists.
+The goal of the Physician Investigator Track is to prepare outstanding pulmonary academic physician scientists.
 This program provides 18 months of intensive clinical training similar to the three-year Clinical Track, followed by two and a half years of research training.

 During the latter period, the fellow will pair up with one of UT Southwestern’s experienced mentors and begin a highly tailored research program.
 The Division has a tradition of close collaboration with other clinical and basic science departments.
-Thus, the trainee will have access to the extensive resources of UT Southwestern, home of five Nobel Laureates and 19 members of the National Academy of Sciences.
+Thus, the trainee will have access to the extensive resources of UT Southwestern, home of many distinguished faculty.
 Fellows may choose either patient-oriented or basic laboratory-based projects, but will be fully committed to training in their chosen area.
-In the final year of this track, fellows are expected to submit a K-series grant to the NIH.
+In the final year of the Physician Investigator Track, fellows are expected to submit a K-series grant to the NIH.